 Wood's Ann Rosenberg kicked her presentation off by acknowledging all of the acceleration in the U.S. toward sustainability principles and net-zero goals.
 From the rejoining of the Paris accord to the widespread attention on climate and COP26, the U.S. has certainly been making some bold strides toward sustainable solutions.
 Ann spoke of how awareness of ESG reporting has been building across organizations; however, now, it's time to take that awareness and use it to drive some meaningful action.
 She also spoke of the importance of creating a roadmap to meet carbon commitments.
 You can access Ann's slides here.

 Also, our ALLY slides are here.

 And to watch a recording of the meeting, go here:

 Now is the Time: Become a Member of ALLY

-At ALLY, we’re committed to creating community that will support, enhance, and bring innovation to the energy transition.
+At ALLY, we're committed to creating a community that will support, enhance, and brings innovation to the energy transition.
 Becoming a member and joining one of our councils is a way of assuring you (and your team) have a seat at the table.
 Join ALLY today.

 This entire series is sponsored by Gibson Dunn and terrapass, and we're grateful for their support.